Julian22222/PRACTICE/Next_and_NestJS/README.md

 - at least we need to have one layout.tsx file in the app folder/ root of our application, also we can have many layouts.
 Next automatically don't add HTML and body tags, so we need to add them manually in the RootLayout component, at least we need to have 1 RootLayout component in the app directory.
 - We can have many layouts in our app
 - if we have root layout all pages will have the same template
-- We can have a layout file in any folder, it will affect on that folder and other folders inside/ children folders
+- layout.tsx file has a scope.
+Can use on different levels/ in different folders.
+Effect on that current folder and children folders and files

 # How to use Styles